Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerPropertySheetExtension-c.rst

 * The data types used by the property sheet for some properties are opaque custom :sip:ref:`~PyQt6.QtCore.QVariant` types containing additional information instead of plain Qt data types.
 For example, this is the case for enumerations, flags, icons, pixmaps and strings.

-* *Qt Designer*'s property editor has no implementation for handling Q_PROPERTY types for custom types that have been declared with .
+* *Qt Designer*'s property editor has no implementation for handling Q_PROPERTY types for custom types that have been declared with Q_DECLARE_METATYPE().

 To create a property sheet extension, your extension class must inherit from both :sip:ref:`~PyQt6.QtCore.QObject` and :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension`.
 Then, since we are implementing an interface, we must ensure that it's made known to the meta object system using the Q_INTERFACES() macro: